Turbulent Transport in Tokamak-plasmas: A Thermodynamic Approach: Testing the validity of the PDE ( ) for FTU-plasma in Turbulent Regime

 where Eq.~(\ref{T5}) has been taken into account.
-Our aim is to compute the electron mass and energy losses, which require the computation of the thermodynamic forces (see Eqs~(\ref{TPT2b})).
-Solution of Eq.~(\ref{T7}) allows to determine the thermodynamic forces through the relation
+Our aim is to compute the electron mass and energy losses.
+To carry out this task we must, first of all, determine the thermodynamic forces (see Eqs~(\ref{TPT2b})).
+The forces are derived by solving Eq.~(\ref{T7}) and by the relation